-The beautiful Sansui AU-919 is a technical tour de force and an absolute stunner.
-Find out more about this legendary integrated amplifier in another of my COVID-19 series.
+The beautiful Sansui AU-919 integrated amplifier is a technical tour de force and an absolute stunner.
+Read on to find out more about this legendary model.

-I work on a lot of Sansui gear and I always enjoy it.
+Welcome to another of my COVID-19 series and I hope everyone is keeping well.
+I work on a tonne of Sansui gear and always enjoy it.
 It’s well-engineered, well-made, great-sounding equipment, a pleasure to service.
-Sansui always injected their unique design aesthetic and DNA into their products, especially later ones, but really stepped up their game in the mid to late ’70s, releasing products stellar in their vision and execution.
+Sansui injected their unique design aesthetic and DNA into their products, but really stepped up their game in the mid to late ’70s, releasing products stellar in their vision and execution.
 The AU-919 is one of these products.

 The AU-919 is part of an elite group of integrated amplifiers we might call ‘the greats’.
-Other Sansui contenders include the incredible AU-20000, a restoration article coming soon and the grand-master, the AU-X1, one of which is here for overhaul and pictured below.
-The legendary AU-717 definitely also deserves an honourable mention.
+Other Sansui contenders include the incredible AU-20000, a restoration article coming soon and the grand master, the AU-X1, one of which is here for overhaul and pictured below.
+The legendary AU-717 also deserves an honourable mention.

 Sansui set the bar high with the AU-919 in terms of build quality, features and performance.
 It’s up there with models like the Accuphase E-202 and E-303 in many respects and other great integrated amplifiers like the Technics SU-V8, Sony TA-FA777, Kenwood KA-907 and a select few others.